-This following impact test is not an international standard sunglasses test but we don’t want our sunglasses frames to break or the lenses to pop out easily so we perform this impact test by dropping a one kilogram steel block – 100mm on to the frame.
+This following impact test is not an international standard sunglasses test but we don’t want our sunglasses frames to break.
+We also don’t want the lenses to pop out so we perform this impact test by dropping a one kilogram steel block – 100mm on to the frame.

-On our Baby, Tiny Tots range of sunglasses we also carry out a torque test, where the temples are rotated 90 degrees to each other, both clockwise and anti-clockwise, performing 100 cycles.
-The following pictures show how this test is done.
-To pass this test the frame can not break or the lenses can not pop out.
+On our Baby, Tiny Tots range of sunglasses we also carry out a torque test.
+The temples are rotated 90 degrees to each other, both clockwise and anti-clockwise, performing 100 cycles.
+You can see in the following pictures how this test is done.
+To pass this test the frame is not permitted to break or the lenses can not pop out.

-This following oven ageing test is also not a part of any international sunglasses standard but in the real world sunglasses might be left on the dashboard of a car in the midday summer sun so we carry out this test over 7 days in an oven set at 70 degrees.
-We then inspect the sunglasses for blemishes and flaws and subjected them to a number of further tests.
+The following oven ageing test is also not a an international sunglasses standard test.
+But in the real world sunglasses might be left on the dashboard of a car in the midday summer sun.
+So we do this oven aging test over 7 days in an oven set at 70 degrees.
+We then inspect the sunglasses for blemishes and flaws and subject them to a number of further tests.

 As you can see from some of our testing procedures we really put our sunglasses under many different conditions because we know some kids will put them under similar stress.

-When we test other brands and non-branded sunglasses we still see many that don’t even pass the compulsory international sunglasses standards.
-And when testing to our standard most fail all or most tests with only a very small number of brands that come close.
+When we test other brands and non-branded sunglasses we still see many sunglasses that don’t even pass the compulsory international sunglasses standards.
+And when testing to our standard most sunglasses fail all or the majority of the tests with only a very small number of brands that come close.

 It’s this extra attention to detail that makes us the leading supplier of high quality baby and kids sunglasses in the world.
 Don’t your kids deserve the best?